Summary Of Work

 SLAC National Accelerator Laboratory

 During the summer of 2022, I was an intern at the SLAC National Accelerator Laboratory in Menlo Park, California.
 There, I worked on the nEXO (Enriched Xenon Observatory) experiment, which has the goal of searching for a theoretical decay process known as neutrinoless double beta decay.
 I primarily worked on the experiment’s xenon purification system.
-I developed and tested a capacitance based liquid level sensor for measuring xenon levels, designed and prototyped casings for electronics, developed tubing for xenon purification system, optimized 3D printer settings to print with various kinds of filament, and used python to analyze performance of quartz fiber connected to Class 4 UV laser.
+I tested and modified the experiment’s xenon purification system and developed a capacitance based liquid level sensor for measuring xenon levels.
+I also used Cura to alter g-code to optimize 3D-printer to print with various kinds of filament and analyzed the performance of quartz fiber connected to Class 4 UV laser using Python.

 Undergraduate Exoplanet Research

-I perform research under the Director of Cornell's Carl Sagan Institute, Professor Lisa Kaltenegger, to identify potentially habitable exoplanets based on data collected by various space telescopes.
-I analyze data sets with over 100,000 data points to identify which worlds would fall into their respective stellar system's Habitable Zones using exoplanetary properties identified by space telescopes such as TESS (Transiting Exoplanet Survey Satellite) and Kepler.
+From September to 2020 to May 2023, I performed research under the Director of Cornell's Carl Sagan Institute, Professor Lisa Kaltenegger, to identify potentially habitable exoplanets based on data collected by various space telescopes.
+I analyzed data sets with all 4,000+ identified exoplanets to determine which worlds would fall into their respective stellar system's Habitable Zones using exoplanetary properties identified by space telescopes such as TESS (Transiting Exoplanet Survey Satellite) and Kepler.
+I generated black-body curves for 13 novel materials created in an on-campus lab that could comprise the material make-up of exoplanets.

 About Ameera Elgonemy